netresearch/klonfisch/README.rst

 ============
 How it works
 ============
-Klonfish is a PHP application that sits between JIRA and Gitorious:
+Klonfisch is a PHP application that sits between JIRA and Gitorious:

 Gitorious sends commit information to Klonfisch which stores them in a MySQL database.